tchibatron/dbeaver/Mock-Data-Generation.md

 DBeaver Mock Data generator features:
 * works for all the RDBMS are supported by DBeaver (DB2, MS SQL Server, MySQL, Oracle, PostgreSQL, SQLite etc)
-* generation of data that matches to your database schema ** generated data are matched the database column types ** all base data types are supported
+* generates data that matches to your database schema ** generated data are matched the database column types ** all base data types are supported
 ** constraints (PK, FK, unique) support